HDJ78 / HDJ79 / HZJ75 / HZJ79 Front Mount Intercooler Kit

 Once fitted are a zero maintenance setup, and still allow access into the engine bay for any maintenance or inspection.

-For those who have 75 series cruisers with the narrow grill or others wanting to update to a RV chrome grill, we have some in stock and can be sold either in standard form for $120 plus shipping or modified (for the intercooler) for $350.
+For those who have 75 series cruisers with the recessed grill or others wanting to update to a RV chrome grill, we have some in stock and can be sold either in standard form for $130 plus shipping or modified (for the intercooler) for $350.
 A nice way to make the front of your cruiser look great.

-We will soon have a 76mm thick version of the core for high boost (+30psi) applications.
+We have a 76mm thick version of the core for constant high boost (+30psi) applications.

 Our test HDJ79 cruiser is putting down 300rwkw on heavy mud tyres that suck an additional 15rwkw.
 This allows us to get some high load testing done and also be assured that not many are going to push it harder than we do - hopefully by then we will be pushing it harder too.